Certified Holistic Nutritional Consultant (CHNC), Canadian School of Natural Nutrition (Graduated with Honors)

 After having implemented principles of holistic nutrition into my day-to-day, I remember the incredible moment where I noticed that I was craving kale salad and seaweed snacks!
 Me!?
 The same Christiane who had to gag from vegetables as a child... the same girl that was known for her sweet tooth?
 LOL That absolutely blew my mind!
 I mean, I’ve heard that your cravings would shift after incorporating a healthier diet, but that this experience actually happened to me made me a true believer :-)

 Would you agree that being a mom is the best thing ever?
 And would you also agree that it’s the hardest thing you’ve ever done?!?

-After the birth of my first child, I hit a new wall of difficulty and I realized very quickly that I needed more than just the knowledge about which healthy foods to eat.
+After the birth of my first child, I hit a new wall of difficulty and I noticed very quickly that this was a totally different ball game.
 While I love being a mom through and through, the sleep deprivation from taking care of baby was really damaging to my ability to cope with challenges of life and marriage.

-If you are like me and so many other women and you are juggling a million things in your day, while you think you have to be superwoman, the last thing you need is a complicated diet that makes your life even more stressful.
+If you are like me and countless other women, juggling a million things in your day, while you think you have to be superwoman, the last thing you need is a complicated diet that makes your life even more stressful.

 ... although you know that it’s crucial for you and your family that you come back to balance in your body and take care of your health.
 Maybe you are feeling as tired and overwhelmed as I felt, maybe you are longing for something that will help you feel better immediately and that is manageable to incorporate into your busy day.
 What if I tell you that there are simple solutions.
 I believe that it's best to start by adding nourishing foods to the diet instead of removing all our favourite foods first and being left without knowing what good alternatives are.
 Please don't do what I've done for years and what so many other women are doing: trying to fit yourself into the newest nutrition trend that you think you should follow, trying hard to be someone that you're not, and having incredibly high expectations on yourself.